Saturday, May 9, 2026

 Apology for Adjectives

 Adjectives get a bad rap.
-While nouns and verbs undoubtedly carry more clout, and while Trumpspeak has effectively “obliterated” the marginal usefulness of wastrels like “fantastic,” “disgraceful,” “nasty,” “sad,” “fake” etc., I still maintain that some adjectives continue to pack punch and pizazz.
+While nouns and verbs undoubtedly carry more clout, and while Trumpspeak has effectively “obliterated” the marginal usefulness of wastrels like “fantastic,” “disgraceful,” “nasty,” “sad,” “fake” etc., I nonetheless maintain that some adjectives continue to pack punch and pizazz.

 I quite savor the following, for example: “desultory,” “abstemious,” “lackadaisical,” “fusty,” “paltry,” “meretricious,” “befuddled.”